Cai Xiaoqian: Career

 the Japanese authorities, the party dissolved in 1931.

 In 1932, Cai became the editor for the Warrior Newspaper (戰士報) of the Political Department of the Chinese Red Army's 1st Corps.
 In 1934, he was elected as a member of the Central Committee of the Chinese Soviet Republic.
 He was the only Taiwan native who participated in the Long March.
 He then served as the Minister of the Interior of the Chinese Soviet Republic.
 In 1940, he served as the Minister of the Enemy Workers Department.

 In September 1945 he was sent by the Communist Party to Taiwan and was tasked with managing the Taiwan Provincial Working Committee of the Chinese Communist Party.
 The February 28 incident in 1947 caused a rise in members for the Taiwan Provincial Working Committee; in 1948, Cai became an editor of the anti-Kuomintang Guangming Daily (光明報) newspaper founded by middle school principal Chung Hao-tung, brother of Chung Li-ho.
 After copies of the paper were sent by Chen Cheng to Chiang Kai-shek, Chiang personally ordered a thorough investigation into it.

 Arrest and defection

-The investigation into the Guangming Daily saw the arrest of many communists in Taiwan; Cai himself was arrested by the Kuomintang in January 1950.
+The investigation into the Guangming Daily saw the arrest of many communists in Taiwan.
+In early 1950, a key liaison between Cai and Wu Shi, another CCP spy and Republic of China Army lieutenant general, was arrested.
+Cai went into hiding, but was captured and arrested by April.
 While in prison, he defected to the Kuomintang, revealing his knowledge of the underground communist operations in Taiwan.
 Some of Cai's comrades defected to the Kuomintang as well, while others, including Zhu Feng and lieutenant general Wu Shi were executed later in 1950.

 The Nationalist government rewarded Cai with a promotion to major general in the Republic of China Army and a position as the deputy director of the Ministry of Justice Investigation Bureau, although he was under some degree of surveillance for the rest of his life.

 Cai died at the Taipei Veterans General Hospital on 8 October 1982 at the age of 78, and was buried at the Yangmingshan First Cemetery in Beitou District.